 About this Artist

-Anne-Sophie Mutter is a musical phenomenon: for more than 40 years, the virtuoso has now been a fixture in all the world’s major concert halls, making her mark on the classical music scene as a soloist, mentor, and visionary.
+Anne-Sophie Mutter is a musical phenomenon: For 46 years now, the virtuoso has been a fixture in all the world’s major concert halls, making her mark on the classical music scene as a soloist, mentor, and visionary.